 Just as the above heading may have caught your attention, mine was caught recently by an article with the title ‘Controversial MMA training causes rift in Navy SEALs program’.
 Having had inside exposure to the Navy SEALs program during a sharing-of-information trip to the United States just after I had created the Integrated Combat Centre (ICC) at 2 Commando, Holsworthy Barracks, I was privy to the SEALs reasons for wanting to move into MMA-style training as opposed to the reality-based course-style training they had been doing for over 20 years.
 Their thinking was sound; however, it was important for me to show them what we were doing back home within the Australian Special Forces Close Quarter Fighting (CQF) program and how we were developing a blend that was proving to be more effective than one over the other.
 I have spoken before about this blend, but I see problems arise now and again for organisations trying to maintain the optimum mix – there is a little bit of an art in getting that right.

-The key to solving this problem is achieving a fluid blend of the two; fluid in that the elements of training change depending on the objectives, much in the same was a BJJ player would need to adapt a sport jiu-jitsu guard to a vale tudo-style guard if they were to fight in MMA.
+The key to solving this problem is achieving a fluid blend of the two; fluid in that the elements of training change depending on the objectives, much in the same way a Brazilian jiu-jitsu (BJJ) competitor would need to adapt a sport jiu-jitsu guard to a vale tudo-style guard if they were to fight in the UFC.
 The BJJ guard has a general structure and follows general principles and concepts; however, the methodology and application of the guard must be adapted to the environment in which it will be used.
+This, of course, includes the relevant rule set or, in the case of real combat, the governing laws or rules of engagement (ROE).